Research Projects at CEAS

 Maritime Cooperation in Northeast Asia

+Northeast Asia is the scene of exceptionally dramatic changes, as a major long-term development is gradually beginning to unfold: the Northern Sea Route is opening to shipping.
 The purpose of this initiative is to conduct multidisciplinary studies on the starting points, actors, dynamics, potential and challenges of this politically and economically ground-breaking regional process.
 It aims to contribute to research on regional maritime cooperation and theory-building in regional studies.

 Current active members